HP-J/Sulaiman/README.md

 - You can't change the color, size, location and shape of the entire GUI using themes.
 - We don't have a good extension API either.

-#### How to Install/Delete Extensions?
+#### How to install and delete extensions?

-- currently sulaiman doesn't have a way to search for extensions form the app it self, however, sulaiman does have a way to install extensions, which is the only recommend way to install them.
+- currently sulaiman doesn't have a way to search for extensions form the app it self, however, sulaiman does have a way to install extensions, which is the only recommended way to install them.
 - you can type 'extension install' then the name of an extension's npm package to install it.
+- you can type 'extension delete' then the name of an extension's npm package to delete it.
-- you can type 'extension running' to see all installed extensions and delete any of them if you desire.
+- you can type 'extension running' to see all running extensions and remove any of them.

-#### How to Create your own Extensions?
+#### How to create your own extensions?

 - Here's your [wiki](https://gitlab.com/herpproject/Sulaiman/wikis/home).